thephez/original-evolution-whitepaper/README.md

 be validated using a network consensus, because the key is within an encrypted blob only the
 User can decrypt, meaning relational integrity is reliant on correct Client implementations.
 Interestingly, as Blob contents can never be validated using a network consensus, Client
-applications could implement their own custom functionality for state­sequence base Account
+applications could implement their own custom functionality for state-sequence base Account

 interoperation within the Objects and relations defined in the public model, using encrypted